+Q5.
 How many Special Forces are there in India?

-The Special Force of Indian Army is Parachute Regiment; Indian Navy is MARCOS, and that of Indian Air Force is Garuda Commando Force.
-Apart from these, NSG, Special Frontier Force, Special Protection Group etc. are special forces of India.
+The Special Force of the Indian Army is the Parachute Regiment; the Indian Navy is MARCOS, and that of the Indian Air Force is Garuda Commando Force.
+Apart from these, NSG, Special Frontier Force, Special Protection Group, etc. are special forces of India.